Pre-Event Publicity and Invitation

 - Invite the reporter and offer exclusive access for interviews with high-profile presenters

 - Frame the activities or topics of the event in a manner that relates to current topics in the news

 - Work with presenters to identify new information that will be presented at the event (it helps if the information has high public interest or even controversy)

 - Let reporters know about interesting guests or attendees

 - Send a press release targeted to a specific reporter or publication.
 See Examples of UT Press Releases.

-Contact Julie Frey for assistance with media contacts on behalf of the school, or to get a release published on the UT news site.
+Contact Samantha Harris for assistance with media contacts on behalf of the school, or to get a release published on the UT news site.